19 Useful Tips for Visiting Uzbekistan

 1) Flying is the easiest way to get into the country.

-Uzbekistan is a double-landlocked country, meaning that not only is it landlocked, but it is surrounded by other landlocked countries.
+Uzbekistan is a double-landlocked country, meaning that it is not only landlocked but also surrounded by other landlocked countries.
 The easiest way to get into the country is by air.
 I flew into the primary international airport (TAS) in Tashkent.
 However, there is also an international airport in Samarkand (SKD).
 Aeroflot, Turkish Airways, and Uzbekistan Airways are the main airlines operating flights into Uzbekistan.
 I had a direct flight from JFK to TAS on Uzbekistan Airways; however, most people in my group had layovers in Istanbul or Moscow.

 2) You need an Uzbeksitan visa for entry.